mindis/snowplow.github.com/_posts/2014-02-12-snowplow-javascript-tracker-0.14.0-released.md

 _snaq.push(['respectDoNotTrack', true]);
 {% endhighlight %}

-If the browser's Do Not Track feature is enabled, the above code will prevent the SnowPlow JavaScript Tracker from setting first-party cookies and sending events to a collector.
+If the browser's Do Not Track feature is enabled, the above code will prevent the Snowplow JavaScript Tracker from either setting first-party cookies or sending events to a collector.

 <h2><a name="grunt">6.
 Switched to Grunt-based build process</a></h2>